srcspider/nightdragon/README.md

  * customize `404.php`, `downtime.php`, `error.php` and `outage.php` to share
- the same look and feel as the rest of your site; the system will always try to use the equivalent from your themes but occasionally if an irrecoverable error will occur one of these files will be used to ensure the user doesn't get a confusing technical page.
+ the same look and feel as the rest of your site; the system will always try to use the equivalent from your themes but when an irrecoverable error occurs one of these files will be used to ensure the user doesn't get a confusing technical page.

  * replace `favicon.ico` with your own